 Year 2:

-Develop and implement a vegetation planting and landscaping project to act as a windbreak and, where possible, capture airborne dust.
+Develop and implement a vegetation planting and landscaping project to act as a windbreak and, where possible, capture airborne dust while supporting the goals of the Brooklyn Recycling Group and fostering a circular economy.

 Year 1: